Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ### Search for a species genome

-You can search for a species genome, using the
+You can search for a species genome, using the:
 * common name
 * scientific name
 * type, strain or cultivar
 * assembly name and
 * assembly accession number.

-Depending on your search term you will see
+Depending on your search term you will see:

 * a species genome assembly or
 * a table of the genome assemblies.